 Food and Water

-Finland’s supermarkets carry a large selection of everything you can imagine.
-I highly recommend getting your food from Prisma which is a reasonably priced large chain and all of the stores have an extensive selection.
-They also have a website where you can see almost everything they sell with prices, pictures, and other information.
-The site is only in Finnish, but I will link all of my foods if you are interested in checking out these options.
-I tried to plan my meals to be as nutritious and healthy as possible while still trying to stick with lightweight, dried foods.
-Everything is vegan too!
+Finland’s supermarkets carry a large selection of almost everything you can imagine.
+I highly recommend shopping at Prisma, a reasonably priced large chain with an extensive range of products.
+They also have a website where you can see nearly everything they sell — with prices, pictures, and other details.
+The site is only in Finnish, but I’ll link all of my food items in case you want to check out these options.

 Breakfast: porridge with chia seeds, freeze-dried blueberries and raspberries